-The FIS Plan provides participants with the option of directing their elective deferrals into three Wells Fargo common/collective trust funds which include the Wells Fargo Stable Return Fund N2, Wells Fargo S&P 500 Index Fund N and Wells Fargo International Equity Index Fund G. The Wells Fargo Stable Return Fund N invests in guaranteed investment contracts and synthetic investment contracts with the objective of principal preservation through ownership of a broadly diversified portfolio of high quality assets..
+The FIS Plan provides participants with the option of directing their elective deferrals into three Wells Fargo common/collective trust funds which include the Wells Fargo Stable Return Fund N2, Wells Fargo S&P 500 Index Fund N and Wells Fargo International Equity Index Fund N. The Wells Fargo Stable Return Fund N invests in guaranteed investment contracts and synthetic investment contracts with the objective of principal preservation through ownership of a broadly diversified portfolio of high quality assets.
 The Wells Fargo S&P 500 Index Fund N invests in common stocks in substantially the same percentages as the S&P 500 Index with the objective of approximating, before fees and expenses, the total return of the S&P 500 Index.
-The Wells Fargo International Equity Index Fund G generally intends to remain 90% invested in stocks comprising the Morgan Stanley Capital International Europe Australasia and Far East Index and 10% in cash reserves and seeks to approximate the total return, before deduction of fees and expenses, as measured by the index.
+The Wells Fargo International Equity Index Fund N generally intends to replicate the Morgan Stanley Capital International Europe Australasia and Far East Index and seeks to approximate the total return, before deduction of fees and expenses, as measured by the index.